vtexdocs/help-center-content/docs/announcements/en/partial-invoice-settlements-in-oms.md

 author: 0QBQws7rk0t5Mnu8fgfUv
 slug: partial-invoice-settlements-in-oms
 legacySlug: partial-invoice-settlements-in-oms
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Partial invoices added to orders trigger partial settlements in the transaction.
+announcementSynopsisEN: 'Partial invoices added to orders trigger partial settlements in the transaction.'
 ---

 When managing orders in OMS, the VTEX order management system, adding the invoice to the order is a required step for its status to change to Invoiced — which indicates that the order has been successfully completed.
 You can add a [complete](https://help.vtex.com/en/tracks/pedidos--2xkTisx4SXOWXQel8Jg8sa/2WgQrlHTyVo4hLjhUs1LMT) or a [partial invoice](https://help.vtex.com/en/tracks/pedidos--2xkTisx4SXOWXQel8Jg8sa/q9GPspTb9cHlMeAZfdEUe) in scenarios where items in the order or the order amount are changed.